nanalakshmanan/nanalakshmanan.github.io/_posts/blog/2016-03-18-Understanding-RunAs.md

 DSC runs configurations as the System user.
 Why?
 How to change that ?

-The DSC Agent, also called the **LocalConfigurationManager (LCM)** is actually a CIM provider (*you can learn more about CIM [here](https://msdn.microsoft.com/en-us/library/windows/desktop/aa389234(v=vs.85).aspx)*).
-Whenever the LCM performs any operation it performs it in the **LocalSystem** context.
+The DSC Agent, also called the **LocalConfigurationManager (LCM)**, performs any operation in the **LocalSystem** context.
 There are two main reasons as to why it is done this way:
 * Running something in local system context provides the LCM with necessary privileges to configure the system
 * LCM can proceed after a system reboot without requiring an interactive user session or saving user credentials (*which is needed to run as a specified user context*)

 However the downside of the above is that the LCM cannot perform any operation that requires access to user specific resources like the users profile or registry key or a specific operation that needs to be performed in a user context.
 This is fine in most of the configuration scenarios.
 However there are a few that does require access to these resources or require to be run as a specific user (*example: some operations in SharePoint configuration need to run as the SharePoint setup account*).

 DSC supports running as a specific user at a resource level.
-What this means is, it is possible to specify that a particular resource in a configuration needs to be run in a specific user context by specifying the user credentials
+What this means is, it is possible to specify that a particular resource in a configuration needs to be run in a specific user context by specifying the user credentials.
+This is done by specifying the credentials against the **PsDscRunAsCredential** property which is available for all PowerShell resources (*similar to DependsOn*)

 ```PowerShell